 So if I need a nice computer for my business, a phone, or any other piece of equipment, I make sure to purchase it as it's all tax-deductible.

-From there, I can start creating courses and preparing to get my very first sales.
-Once my first sales arrive, I want to contact an accountant and set up a LLC-style company, and notice that this might take several weeks.
+From there, I can start creating online courses and preparing to get my very first sales.
+Once my first sales arrive, I want to contact an accountant and set up an LLC-style company.
+Note that this might take several weeks.

 From there, as I continue making sales, I would need to book the expenses and revenues quarterly with my accountant.
 I can monitor the growth of my online course business easily using the Stripe dashboard.